Kyoto Kinkaku-ji golden pavilion reflected in the temple pond, autumn maples and Zen garden, ancient Japanese capital

 Four Seasons Hotel Kyoto

-"Built around the 800-year-old Shakusui-en garden — 134 rooms with views into the pond.
+"Built around the 800-year-old Shakusui-en pond garden, 134 rooms with water views.
 The most history-aware modern luxury hotel in Kyoto."

 9.4